milkcoke/milkcoke.github.io/_posts/Indexes/2022-09-09-Composite_Index.md

 tags: [database]
 ---

-## What column is to be included in composite index?
+## What kind of columns are to be included in composite index?

 Let me introduce my principal about how to choose column of composite index.